PaddlePaddle/Parakeet/examples/fastspeech/README.md

 --config=${CONFIG} \
 --checkpoint_transformer=${CHECKPOINT} \
 ```

 where `${DATAPATH}` is the path saved LJSpeech data, `${CHECKPOINT}` is the pretrain model path of TransformerTTS, `${CONFIG}` is the config yaml file of TransformerTTS checkpoint.
 It is necessary for you to prepare a pre-trained TranformerTTS checkpoint.

-For more help on arguments:
+For more help on arguments

 ``python alignments.py --help``.

-Or you can use your own phoneme duration, you just need to process the data into the following format:
+Or you can use your own phoneme duration, you just need to process the data into the following format.

 ```bash
 {'fname1': alignment1,
 'fname2': alignment2,